 And open heaven to all your men

 The cause that called you may call tomorrow

 In another fight for the green again

 Boulavogue Patrick Joseph McCall 1898

-The song commemorates local parish priest Father John Murphy who led his parishioners into battle in Wexford.
+The song commemorates local parish priest Father John Murphy, he of the statue in he market place, who led his parishioners into battle in Wexford.
 Father Murphy and the other rebel leaders were captured and executed.
-Father Murphy was hanged, decapitated, his corpse burnt in a barrel of tar, and his head placed on a spike as a warning to other rebels.
+He was hanged, decapitated, his corpse burnt in a barrel of tar, and his head placed on a spike as a warning to other rebels.

 Enniscorthy is in flames and old Wexford is won

 On the hill o’er the town we have planted a gun